 212.302 Tailoring of provisions and clauses for the acquisition of commercial items.

-SUBPART 212.5--APPLICABILITY OF CERTAIN LAWS TO THE ACQUISITION OF COMMERCIAL ITEMS
+SUBPART 212.5 —APPLICABILITY OF CERTAIN LAWS TO THE ACQUISITION OF COMMERCIAL ITEMS

 212.503 Applicability of certain laws to Executive agency contracts for the acquisition of commercial items.